-- 59. Where ASEPs utilise common sections of NTS infrastructure and consequently are deemed to be 'interactive' in terms of utilising network capability National Grid will group the ASEPs into zones.
+- 60. Where ASEPs utilise common sections of NTS infrastructure and consequently are deemed to be 'interactive' in terms of utilising network capability National Grid will group the ASEPs into zones.
 Zones shall be used for the identification of potential donor ASEPs due to their interactivity with the recipient ASEP.
-For all other aspects of this methodology the use of zones is not a mandatory requirement. - 60.
+For all other aspects of this methodology the use of zones is not a mandatory requirement. - 61.
 The zones and the ASEPs that are included in each are provided as Appendix 1 to this Statement.
 Prior to each retainer window National Grid will publish any revisions to the zones.
-Appendix 1 also identifies the Potential Substitutable Capacity for each ASEP18.